“Two things,” sayt she, “are most becoming in a cat. The killing of rats, and the writing of libels against our enemies.”

 Affrighted, we all swore we would.
 Then our mother left us, saying she had business to attend to.

 My brother and sisters turned saucie.
 They sayt that our Gib uncle was a country clod with muddie paws who never came to London and knew nowt worth writing of.
 They’d grown wearie of hearing his old tales of monsters and witchery.
 They wished to hear tales of our time.
-Tales of wicked citie cats.
+Tales of citie cats.

 I sayt nowt.
-In my heart I vowed that I alone would win fame and our mother’s favour by bringing that Snakes-Purr knave down.
+In my heart I vowed that I alone would win fame and our mother’s favour by bringing that Snakes-Purr down.
 Even if I died in my attempt.